KSanders7070/ERAM_2_GEOJSON/script_overview.md

 In each folder that was made, create subdirectories "Filter_01", "Filter_02", etc... up to and including "Filter_20".
 Also create a folder labeled "Multi-Filter".
-*Note: Filter numbers in the when creating directories should always be made with 2 digits but prefixing zeros should not be added to file name or other data later.*
+*Note: When creating directories, Filter numbers must always be made with 2 digits but prefixing zeros should not be added to file name or other data later.*

 ## LINES, SYMBOLS, TEXT